Ekstazi/efima/README.md

 efima
 =====

-Easy FIle MAnager for yii
+Easy FIle MAnager for yii  based on elfinder